 1. Overview of Bali

-Bali needs no introduction – the island has become a dream destination for decades, starting with the tourism boom in the 1980s.
-Bali tourism has gone through some rough patches, with the drugs related crime and two terrorist bombings in the mid-2000s that killed 202 victims, to the revival through Eat Pray Love in the 2010s, which has lead to what Bali is now best known for – wellness and spiritual healing, alongside the beautiful beaches and nature.
+Honestly, Bali needs no introduction – the island has become a dream destination for decades, starting with the tourism boom in the 1980s.
+Bali tourism has gone through some rough patches, with the drugs related crime and two terrorist bombings in the mid-2000s – that claimed the lives of staggering 202 victims – to the tourism revival through Eat Pray Love in the 2010s.
+The book (and movie) has led to what Bali is now best known for – wellness and spiritual healing, along with the beautiful beaches and nature.

 Bali is part of Indonesia, a predominantly Muslim country that does not eat pork.
 But Bali stood out with 83% of the island practicing Hinduism, and one of their best known local cuisines is actually a pork dish – Babi Guling, which is spit-roasted pig often served in the form of Nasi Campur (mixed rice).